keeeto/VibrationsPresentation/PITCHME.md

 * Entropy is very important in <s>hybrid</s> all materials
 * `$\Delta U$` `$\Delta S_{vib}$` and `$\Delta S_{config}$` are all of the same order
-* Combined neutron scattering and DFT can provide quantitative insights
+* Intermolecular interactions can provide a route to reduced tuning phase transitions
+* Intermolecular interactions can provide a route to reduced tuning thermal conductivity

 <small> Butler, *Chem.
 Sci.*, **2016**, 7, 6316</small>
 ---